Advise Me

 Senior years

-As you get into your golden years, you are at increased risk for hip injuries due to factors like reduced bone density, muscle weakness and balance issues.
+As you get into your golden years, you are at risk for developing osteoarthritis of the hip and at increased risk for hip injuries due to factors like reduced bone density, muscle weakness and balance issues.

 “Common hip injuries include hip fractures, often resulting from falls, and hip osteoarthritis, a degenerative condition causing pain and stiffness in the hip joint,” Dr. Smith said.